OPQAM/Pocket-Lab/README.md

 - Added example file to the repository (test)

-- Added the GitSteps.md, because I can't be assed to remember those commands, nor repeatedly web search.
+- Added the GitSteps.md, because I can't be assed to remember those commands, nor repeatedly web search

+- Remover the example file

+- Added Sketch1.pkt, Main.pkt, Sketch1.png & MainTable.ods

+- Sketch1.pkt holds a specific Packet Tracer step/practice.
+Main.pkt is the main file holding the Network

+- Sketch1.png has an image file of a specific table state.
+MainTable.ods is that main Table (Excel)

+- Idea: Perhaps use Git Branches to keep practice Networks (thus practicing a bit with Git)

 ***********
 24 Mar 2023